Edward Phillips (British Army officer): Obituary

 His obituary in the British Medical Journal described him thus:

 There was nothing indefinite about Eddie Phillips.
 He was never afraid to take decisions, knew exactly what he wanted, and usually got it.
 At whatever level he was he worked tirelessly for the good of the field medical services, and finally, as D.M.S.
 21 Army Group, controlled a service considered by many to have been without parallel.
 He would not tolerate inefficiency and appeared to some to be ruthless in dealing with it.
 This, indeed, he may sometimes have been, but in his dealings with his friends, and these included the whole of his staff with its large numbers of distinguished civilian consultants, he was extraordinarily kind and considerate, going to great lengths, often surreptitiously, to help them.
 He was ideal to work with, defining his policies and leaving his staff to get on with implementing them and never interfering in detail.
 He backed them to the hilt with others, whatever he occasionally had to say to them in private, and his vocabulary was full and could be pungent.
 Eddie Phillips was both a first-class doctor and a first-class soldier, who had the gift of inspiring loyalty in his staff and of returning it.
 Difficult to get to know, he then became a most charming friend and amusing companion.
 He had arguably the most distinguished field service career of any Army doctor this century and his name and achievements will live in R.A.M.C. annals.

 The Heraldry Society produced a Funerary hatchment and their obituary noted that "Edward was so modest that unless one had recourse to reference books one would never have suspected what a distinguished person he was.
-To members of the Society he was a good friend and a devoted Honourary Librarian."
+To members of the Society he was a good friend and a devoted Honorary Librarian."